 - Janet Clarke Hall: University of Melbourne, Monash University’s Faculty of Pharmacy and Pharmaceutical Sciences and RMIT City Campus students.

-> - Medley Hall University of Melbourne students only.
+- Medley Hall University of Melbourne, RMIT and ACU students

-> - Newman College University of Melbourne, Monash University’s Faculty of Pharmacy and Pharmaceutical Sciences, Melbourne College of Divinity and limited number of RMIT City Campus students.
+- Newman College University of Melbourne, Monash University’s Faculty of Pharmacy and Pharmaceutical Sciences, Melbourne College of Divinity and limited number of RMIT City Campus students.

 - Ormond College University of Melbourne students only.

 - Queen’s College University of Melbourne, Monash University’s Faculty of Pharmacy and Pharmaceutical Sciences and RMIT City Campus (excludes Brunswick) students.